Saturday, June 30, 2012

 Friday, June 22, 2012

 Some of my projects this week were mundane.
-But even if they aren't thrilling to read about, they needed to get done, nevertheless.
 One was a pad for my fat kitty to lay on.
 Normally she lays where ever she wants.
 But she loves windows, so I figure I would make her a cozy place to watch squirrels and birds.

 I started with a torn up old towel and a soft fleece remnant